webrtc-uwp/webrtc-scripts/README.md

 1. By running the following command:
 >`python run.py -a publishnuget`
 2. By inserting 'publishnuget' into `actions` variable inside userdef.py file.
-If the publishnuget action is called along side createnuget action, created NuGet package will be published automatically, if the publishnuget action is run separately you will be able to choose the NuGet package to publish from the list of the created packages.
+If the publishnuget action is called alongside createnuget action, created NuGet package will be published automatically.
+In case the publishnuget is run like standalone action, it will be possible to choose the NuGet package to publish from the list of the created packages.
+List of the created NuGet packages is generated from the packages placed inside a path defined in `nugetFolderPath` variable of the userdef.py file.
 If the key for the NuGet server has not been set, and the publishnuget action is run, package will not be published, and the instruction will be shown on how to set the key for the nuget.org server.
 Key can be set by adding an option `-setnugetkey <key>` when run.py script is called.
 Example command: `python run.py -a publishnuget -setnugetkey <key>` where `<key>` is the key from acquired the server.
 Once the key is set for a particular server, it doesn't need to be set again on the machine where the script is being called from.